 The modern way we human beings ignore tasks is by ignoring other people and hope the task will die a quiet death.

 Don’t let your client start to suspect you are that kind of human being.

 Become a reliable business partner in the busy world of mortgages and real estate.
 Follow the trust workflow with your clients, and land more referrals and repeat business.

-Dave Sims is Founder and CEO of Floify.com, a mortgage borrower portal and dashboard.
+Dave Sims is Founder and CEO of Floify.com, a mortgage point-of-sale and automation solution.
 Dave is also a licensed mortgage loan originator, NMLS 1235071.